josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 - Aside from good old fashioned HTML and CSS, JavaScript is my main language these days, and [SvelteKit](https://kit.svelte.dev/) is my framework of choice for just about any new project.
 I've begun to default to [TypeScript](https://www.typescriptlang.org/) for pretty much all new projects, as well (even though I'm not convinced it's really doing much for me in most cases; I just kinda like it).

 - Previously, I've worked a good deal with [Vue](https://vuejs.org/) and [Nuxt](https://nuxtjs.org).
-Professionally, I work in [React](https://reactjs.org/), [Remix](http://remix.run/) and/or [Preact](https://preactjs.com/), and have built several personal projects with React as well (though it's not my first choice).
+Professionally, I work/have worked a lot in various [React](https://reactjs.org/) flavors, including [Preact](https://preactjs.com/), [Fresh](https://fresh.deno.dev), and [Remix](http://remix.run/).
 I've also got working experience with jQuery and Knockout.

 - I love CSS passionately, and generally do not use any CSS libraries or frameworks, if I have the choice.
-All my CSS is from-scratch, responsive, and custom (usually written in
-  [SCSS](https://sass-lang.com/), though I do enjoy CSS modules as well).
+I often lean on [SCSS](https://sass-lang.com/), though I do enjoy CSS modules as well.
 I love authoring smooth, fluid transitions and animations.
-I know Tailwind and have worked with it professionally, but I'm not a fan, for reasons I should probably just write a blog post about.
+I know [Tailwind](https://tailwindcss.com) and use it professionally.
+Parts of it are very nice, but I don't favor it personally.

 - I'm a strong proponent of well-architected, accessible, and semantic <b>HTML</b>.
 (I create and use SVG often.)